2021 Research on Teaching Effectiveness in Policy Award

 · What innovations in teaching social policy have you piloted?
 What have been the outcomes?

 · How can students advance their policy practice and/or analysis using technology?

 ♦ Must have appeared in print in a social work journal, or an interdisciplinary journal that includes a focus on social work, during the 2018, 2019, or 2020 calendar years;

 ♦ Must include a first author who possesses a graduate professional social work or social welfare degree (MSW, Ph.D./DSW), is a current or former faculty member in a social work program, is a student in a social work program, or is a member of Influencing Social Policy; and

 ♦ Must be a substantive teaching note or report on quantitative or qualitative research that addresses one or more of the questions listed above or related questions that contribute to our understanding of teaching effectiveness in social work and policy.

-All nominations must be submitted electronically through the Faculty Research proposal qualtrics link.
+All nominations must be submitted electronically through the Faculty Research proposal qualtrics link (under revision and will be available soon).
 Submissions must include the nominated article and a brief statement explaining the reasons for the nomination.
 Self-nominations are accepted and encouraged.